timmay2/mikrotik-gps/README.md

 gps-to-url
 ----------

 This script is a modified version of the above gps-to-email script.
 Instead of sending an e-mail it uses fetch to request a URL.
 This URL is the "mikrotikgps.php" file which uses php GET to get the data from the URL and push it into a database.
-This makes it possible to then use this infor to build a map using the coordinates and other data.
+This makes it possible to then use this data to build a map using the coordinates and other data.